 Cyclamen – Cyclamen persicum and C. spp.
-Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Common Name: Cyclamen Botanical Name: Cyclamen persicum and C. spp., SICK-la-men or SYE-kla-men Flower Color: Pink, Purple, Red, White Availability: Winter, Year Round Harvest Instructions: Flowers should be harvested in the bud stage, namely, when they are showing color but still facing in a downward position.
+Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Shop our Growers Choice Subscription!
+Shop Now Designed with love!
+Our Grower's Choice Subscription freshly picked and delivered to your door every month.
+Shop Now Common Name: Cyclamen Botanical Name: Cyclamen persicum and C. spp., SICK-la-men or SYE-kla-men Flower Color: Pink, Purple, Red, White Availability: Winter, Year Round Harvest Instructions: Flowers should be harvested in the bud stage, namely, when they are showing color but still facing in a downward position.
 Family Roots: Member of the Primulaceae (primrose) family.
 Native to Central Europe.
 Common relatives include oxlip, primrose and purple loosestrife.
 Personality: Flowers are solitary, at the ends of leafless stems.
 Petals are strongly reflexed.
 Leaves are kidney-shaped, thick and fleshy.
 Storage Specifics: Can be stored at 33-35F for one week but if pulsed as described above, 3 weeks of storage is possible.
 Tidbits: The specific epithet name “persicum” probably means of Persia.
 This ties in with one use of this plant as a Christmas plant in Germany.
 Cyclamen, from the Greek “kyklos” (circular), referring to the spiraling of the peduncle (flower stem) after flowering in some species.
-What's New - Find the newest in distinct floral designs from our collection of premium luxury flowers, plants and gifts for any occasion.